browserengineering/book/book/invalidation.md

 class DocumentLayout:
     def layout(self, width, zoom):
         child = BlockLayout(self.node, self, None, self.frame)
-        self.children.append(child)
         # ...
 ```

 As you can see, the arguments to `BlockLayout` here also cannot
-change: the `node` field and `self` are never assigned to, while
+change: the `node` and `frame` fields, and `self`, are never assigned
-`None` is just a constant.
-This means `BlockLayout` construction also
+to, while `None` is just a constant.
+This means `BlockLayout`
-has no arguments, which means we don't need to redo this step if it's
+construction also has no arguments, which means we don't need to redo
-already occurred before.
+this step every time we do layout.

 We might therefore be tempted to skip the redundant work, with
 something like this: